1. How are housing assignments made?

 Holy Trinity Lutheran Church

-Tower Presbyterian Church (USA)
+Tower Presbyterian Church (ECO)

 The churches in and around Grove City welcome students.
 Several churches provide transportation to church on Sunday mornings.
 Addresses and phone numbers will be listed on the online Crimson.
 Click HERE for more information.